 Listen to Feedback

 You’ll find that one of the most valuable sources of information regarding product safety is the feedback from your customers.
-Once people have started using your products, encourage them to give you feedback regarding safety, efficacy, and anything that could help quality.
+Once people have started using your products, encourage them to give you feedback regarding safety, efficacy, and anything that could help with quality.
 Remember, this is an ongoing process that requires your willingness to make changes and improvements along the way.
 It could also help to speak to the owners of larger businesses to better understand how to grow and be in line with consumer protection laws and procedures.